Mr Matthew Jackson

 Population genetics could provide insight into the ecological and evolutionary processes of the Fall Armyworm, such as its migratory patterns and mutations, as well as sites of introduction.
 If this is understood, the necessary control strategies can be implemented to minimise the spread of resistance alleles.

-As part of this project, I will also be using CRISPR/Cas9 to target specific genes involved in pigmentation and segment formation within S. frugiperda in order to help establish the technology at FABI.
+As part of this project, I also used CRISPR/Cas9 to target specific genes involved in pigmentation and segment formation within S. frugiperda in order to help establish the technology at FABI.
 Gene-editing of these easily-identifiable phenotypic traits would allow for easier identification of successful alteration.
-Establishing this technology could form the basis from which to target other genes in the Fall Armyworm using CRISPR/Cas9.
+Establishing this technology forms the basis from which we can target other genes in the Fall Armyworm using CRISPR/Cas9.
 For instance, genes involved in resistance against genetically modified crops could be targeted as part of a control strategy against this pest.
-We will also be developing a rapid identification protocol for the Fall Armyworm, using CRISPR/Cas which will streamline time-consuming identification methods.
+We will also be developing a rapid identification protocol for Spodoptera frugiperda, using CRISPR/Cas which will streamline time-consuming identification methods.

 The Grain Research Programme (GRP):